You’ve probably heard of the controversial “no-fly” list kept by the government. Maybe you know some who’s on it. Maybe you’re on it.

 Should you avoid these companies, too?
 In a perfect world, travelers would be able to boycott companies that gave them bad services.
 In reality, they can’t.
 You don’t always have a choice in airline, hotel, car rental agency or even cruise line.
 But that shouldn’t stop you from keeping score.

-I’ll be taking a close look at what makes the travel business tick in this column that appears here every Monday.
-Your comments are always welcome, and if you can’t get enough of my column, drop by my blog for daily insights into the world of travel.
+I’ll be taking a close look at what makes the travel business tick in this column that appears here every Monday. are always welcome, and if you can’t get enough of my column, for daily insights into the world of travel.